Colourful sea and secluded beaches through the Orosei Gulf

 The boat tour (or dinghy boat) can be booked at the harbours where you’ll find several stands; alternatively, you can get more information and also book your tour through these websites:

 The Orosei Gulf is also a paradise for trekking lovers.
-The beaches and the caves are reachable with tiring medium long hikes (can be done with a guide).
-One of the most popular is the path to Cala Luna, that takes around 2 hours.
+The beaches and the caves are reachable with tiring medium-long hikes (can be done with a guide).
+One of the most popular is the path to Cala Luna, which takes around 2 hours.
 Once on the beach, you’ll find a boat service (about every hour) to come back to Cala Gonone.